lindimooldijk/meeuuw/README.md

 - Crank-Nicolson time scheme for T equation

 to do:
-- poisson disc distribution for particles
 - more accurate heat flux calculations
 - SUPG and/or Lenardic & Kaula filter
+- do Tosi et al, 2015 benchmark